zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Wendy says, “This set of dishes has eight place set tings,” so enough for eight people: “eight dinner plates, eight salad plates, e ight soup bowls, eight mugs.”
 A “dinner plate” is a large plate where you can put u sually all of the main dish, the “entrée,” we would say, the main course for your me al. A “salad plate” quite obviously is a smaller plate used for eating “salad ,” a mixture of small pieces of vegetables usually when we talk about it in an Amer ican context, a salad.
 A salad plate is smaller than a dinner plate.
 Wendy also sa ys, “This set of place settings has eight soup bowls.”
 A “bowl” is a small containe r that you use to put something in, usually liquid, often liquid.
 In this  case, it's a bowl for eating, of course, soup.

 Wendy says, “Everything is microwave-safe, too.”
 To  be “microwave-safe” means that you can put in a microwave and you won't damag e it, you won't hurt it.
-You know sometimes you put things in a “microwave,” whi ch is a special little oven that heats not using a flame, a fire or some sort o f hot piece of metal, but it heats food using microwaves, a special kind of radiation really.
+You know sometimes you put things in a “microwave,” whi ch is a special little oven that heats not using a flame, a fire or some sort of hot piece of metal, but it heats food using microwaves, a special kind of radiation really.
 Well, if you put some things in a microwave oven, sometimes they can melt  or you can hurt them.
 You can damage them.
 These plates, however, according t o Wendy, are microwave- safe meaning it's okay, it won't damage the plates and the bowls.

 Wendy says, “What do you think of this pattern?”
 A “pattern” (pattern) is a decoration, usually a repeating design of colors or  shapes on an object, so you might have a shirt that has lines that go up and do wn, black and white lines – that would be a pattern, kind of a strange pattern, but it would be a pattern.
 Or you might have a dress that has flowers on it, small li ttle flowers on it, that flower pattern repeats itself, so you have one, two, three , and then next to that you have three more flowers and so forth.
 That’s the pattern .